 The Form 8606 when you are doing it the easy way looks like this:

-That’s very clean (I used the same assumption for $20 in earnings by the time it was converted; click on the image to see page 2).
+That’s very clean.
+I used the same assumption for $50 in earnings by the time it was converted.
+Click on the image to see page 2.

 If you are doing backdoor Roth, please do yourself a big favor and do it the easy way.
 Contribute for the current year and convert it in the same year.
-Contribute for 2014 in 2014 and convert in 2014.
-Don’t wait until the following year.
+Contribute for year X in year X and convert in year X. Don’t wait until the following year.
 Otherwise you just confuse yourself at tax time.

 [Photo credit: Flickr user lilivanili]